bglezseoane/jour/README.md

 Journal Writer
 ==============

-This repository contains the Journal Writer, a Borja G. Seoane's ad-hoc utility to write his Cartapacio.
+This repository contains the Journal Writer, a Borja Glez.
+Seoane's ad-hoc utility to write his Cartapacio.